 * Gold up more than 4% so far this week

-* Silver slips, but set for best week in over three decades
+* Silver slips, but headed for its best week in over three decades

-China on Friday ordered the United States to shut its Chengdu consulate in retaliation for the closure of its consulate in Texas, dampening appetite for risk assets.
+Rising Sino-U.S. tensions also prompted investors to seek safety in bullion.
+China ordered the United States to shut its Chengdu consulate in retaliation for the closure of its consulate in Texas.

-Further helping gold, the dollar index held near a two-year low, and was on track for its biggest weekly decline since early June.
+Further helping gold, the dollar index held near a two-year low.